sequana/rnaseq/README.rst

 Changelog
 ~~~~~~~~~

+0.9.3: if a fastq_screen.conf is provided, we switch the fastqc_screen section
+ON automatically.
 0.9: Major refactorisation. remove sartools, kraken rules.
 Indexing is now
 optional and can be set in the configuration.
 Configuration file is simplified
 with a general section to enter the genome location and aligner.
 Fixed rules in